 There are also museums, attractions, and activities for just about everyone.

-If you have any questions or comments about your visit to historic Fredericksburg or the Fredericksburg area battlefields, please feel free to contact us.
+Please feel free to contact us if you have any questions or comments about your visit to historic Fredericksburg or the Fredericksburg area battlefields.